 The Adopt-A-Trail Ambassador Program

-Originally conceived back in 2018, the Ambassador Program was launched with at an August 11, 2020 meeting of Friends of the Millennium Trail and PEC Trails Committee members.
+Originally conceived back in 2018, the Ambassador Program was launched at an August 11, 2020 meeting of Friends of the Millennium Trail and PEC Trails Committee members.
 When fully developed, the program will have volunteer Ambassadors assigned to sections of the trail which they frequently use.

 1. Be the eyes and ears of the Millennium Trail – aware of issues pertaining to accessibility, hazards, and complaints but also opportunities, events and enriching experiences that are special to the Trail.
 Keep PEC Trails Board informed of these so we can inform all Members.

 2. Walk or ride the Trail with an eye for simple maintenance tasks as follows:

 - Cut or break back small tree branches and vines that obstruct passage, as a rule – keep the Trail clear up to a height of 8 feet and a trail width of 8 feet.
 Allow overhead canopy to grow.